Three Reasons to Try the Opera Web Browser

 Another nice touch is Opera’s built-in ad blocker, which you can enable in Opera > Preferences > Privacy & Security.
 I can’t say how it compares to everything on the market, but it seems more effective than 1Blocker, which is what I use in Safari.

 Speaking of browser extensions, many popular extensions are available for Opera, including the all-important 1Password and HTTPS Everywhere.
-Unfortunately, it doesn’t have every extension that is available Chrome.
+Unfortunately, it doesn’t have every extension that is available in Chrome.

 Apart from Safari, many browsers are power hogs.
 Opera offers a battery saver feature in Opera > Preferences > Basic.
 I can’t quantify the savings, but Opera claims that it will give you an extra hour of browsing over Chrome.